nuxt/docs/en/api/configuration-css.md

 ---
-title: Configuration CSS
+title: "API: The css Property"
 description: Nuxt.js lets you define the CSS files/modules/libraries you want to set globally (included in every pages).
 ---

-# Css
+# The css Property

 > Nuxt.js lets you define the CSS files/modules/libraries you want to set globally (included in every pages).